Faija-Chowdhury/Python-Data-Analysis-Project/README.md

 A supermarket data analysis project using python, pandas, matplotlib, seaborn and jupyter notebooks in Anaconda.
 I started by exploring the dataset checking its shape, data types, and column names.
 Then, I moved on to clean the data by handling missing values and formatting inconsistencies to prepare it for analysis.

+# Project Highlights
+In this project, I addressed some self-defined analytical requirements using a dataset.
+The key metrics I calculated include:

+Total Sales – The overall revenue generated from all items sold.

+Average Sales – The average revenue per sale, offering insights into typical transaction value.

+Number of Items – The total count of distinct items sold.

+Average Rating – The average customer rating for the sold items, reflecting overall customer satisfaction.

 # Data Visualization Overview

 I worked with several charts in this projects to better understand the data and extract insights.